David Lee profile

 From the data he collected for his third-year library project David co – authored a peer reviewed paper titled “The effects of intracerebral neurotrophic factor application in motor symptoms in Parkinson’s disease: A systematic review and meta-analysis”.
 David acted as the Class Representative for the Neuroscience BSc Class for 2016 - 2017, he was involved in discussions of several issues that arose in the Neuroscience department, which included making recommendations on how to improve the course content.

-David was chosen as the sole student representative on a University-level Programme Approval Panel for a new multi-departmental degree programme in Medical and Health Sciences which will commence in 2018, showing the confidence of the University’s academic staff in his commitment to the interests of students and to provide input to the design of this new flagship programme in UCC.
+David was chosen as the sole student representative on a University-level Programme Approval Panel for a new multi-departmental degree programme in Medical and Health Sciences which commenced in 2018, showing the confidence of the University’s academic staff in his commitment to the interests of students and to provide input to the design of this new flagship programme in UCC.

 David is very passionate about science communication and outreach and has been involved in programmes such as Cork Science Week and Science Week Ireland, engaging in scientific activities and demonstrations with the public.
 David was the Neuroscience student representative for 2016 & 2017 to speak at the annual biological sciences first and second year degree outlet talks where he spoke to students in detail about the Neuroscience course structure, modules undertaken, career opportunities and areas of research they could pursue.